 Your main goal for your woodland may be to make it a good place for wildlife.
-Perhaps you are interested in attracting game species such as deer and grouse.
+Perhaps you are interested in attracting game species such as deer, grouse, or wood ducks.
 Or maybe you are an avid birder and wish to make your land a desirable stopover location for migrating songbirds and waterfowl.
 You might value providing habitat for rare species.
-Whatever your interests, you can take steps to make your woods a more wildlife-friendly place.
+Whatever your interests, you can take steps to make your woods more friendly for wildlife.

 Your land needs some key features to make it attractive to wildlife: food, water, shelter, and space.
 Trees and shrubs that produce nuts and soft fruits are an important source of wildlife food for many species.
 Acorns are especially popular among deer, squirrels, and some birds.
-Small native trees and shrubs, such as dogwood, serviceberry, blueberry, northern bush honeysuckle, and chokecherry, produce soft fruits that are eaten by many creatures including songbirds, wood ducks, foxes, and black bears.
+Small native trees and shrubs, such as dogwood, juneberry, prickly ash, and chokecherry, produce soft fruits that are eaten by many creatures including songbirds, wood ducks, foxes, and black bears.
 Certain animals, such as grouse, prefer buds and flowers of aspen.
 Some landowners also choose to develop wildlife openings to attract wildlife.
-(Learn how to develop wildlife openings to attract wildlife.
 (Learn how to create wildlife openings and choose vegetation for wildlife in Chapter 5.)
 Wildlife can generally find their own water sources, given suitable habitat.